 Charlie Cameron, stylist and blogger of Lottie is Loving and interior stylist and founder of Floweret Co, Kate Gallagher have come together to launch The Assembly Hall: a community for adults to pick up creative skills.
 The next round of workshops feature photography for beginners, flower styling and how to refresh your fashion.
 Read our interview with Charlie and Kate to find out more about their lovely approach to The Assembly Hall.

 Prices start from $79 for a two-hour course; www.theassemblyhall.com

 Fabric Printing with Fictive Fingers

-You’ll have to be super organised and book up early for the ever-popular fabric printing Fictive Fingers workshops – they’re currently sold out until October!
+You’ll have to be super organised and book up early for the ever-popular fabric printing Fictive Fingers workshops.
 If you have a burning need to learn how to create printed patterns using everything from your own carved blocks to local foliage, you can also organise a private workshop for up to 10 people.
-October’s sessions are looking at textiles from Japan and how to carve your own block using Japanese pattern templates, before printing on a Furoshiki (cloth wrap).
+This March, Hani and Aisah are going back to basics with fabric printing and how to create your own simple motifs and turn them into beautiful fabrics using screenprinting.

 Fictive Fingers Workshops, Goodman Arts Centre, 90 Goodman Road, Singapore 439053; www.fictivefingers.com